 Hot showers are good for muscle relaxation

-Being in hot water effectively relieves body tension and can soothe muscle fatigue.
+Being in hot water effectively helps relieve body tension and can help soothe muscle fatigue.

 The cons of hot showers include:

 - Hot showers can dry out and irritate your skin.
-Schaffer says the hot water causes damage to the keratin cells which are located on our most outer layer of the skin — the epidermis.
+Schaffer says the hot water causes damage to the keratin cells that are located on the most outer layer of our skin — the epidermis.
 By disrupting these cells, it creates dry skin and prevents the cells from locking in moisture.